pupper/pupper-example/README.md

 ```

 ### React side
-On the React side we're hooking onto the same WebSocket as PHP and creating a `SocketProvider` that will hydrate every child component with the socket.
+On the React side we connect to the same WebSocket as PHP and create a `SocketProvider` that hydrates it to its children components.

-We're binding it to the 'hash' event by default.
+We bind it to the 'hash' event.
 ```js
 // app/pages/HashPage.js
 const globalSocket = new WebSocket('ws://127.0.0.1:1337/ws');